coco35700/ProjetPython/README.md

 model contains the python files representing an Activity, an Equipment
 	 and an Installation

+html contains the mako templates for the webManager

 dataBase contains the python file used to generate the database itself : DB.db